-TELEPHONES, PERSONAL BUSINESS, AND VISITORS
+3.14 TELEPHONES, PERSONAL BUSINESS, AND VISITORS

 Prompt and efficient telephone service is an important part of the Consortium's operation.
 We ask your help in keeping the lines clear for business calls.
 Please tell your family and friends not to call you during working hours except in an emergency.
-Personal calls should be made only on break or during lunchtime unless they are made with your supervisor's approval.
-Under no circumstances should you make or charge a long-distance call unless it is work-related and approved by your supervisor, and use of toll-free lines for personal calls is strictly prohibited.
+Personal calls should be made only with your supervisor's approval.